-At times Indira Rana Magar feels like her real name is “Aama” which is a Nepalese word for mother.
+A different path of Indira Ranamagaer, at times Indira Ranamagar feels like her real name is “Aama” which is a Nepalese word for mother.
 She has her own daughter Subani Rana Magar.
 Apart from her daughter, more than 500 children call her Aama.
-Indira has been able to be a loving mother to those children, whose parents are incarcerated in different prison of Nepal.
+Indira has been able to be a loving mother to those children, whose parents are incarcerated in different prisons of Nepal.

-30years ago, Indira stepped in the prison for the first time as a part of her Voluntary Project.
+30 years ago, Indira Ranamagar stepped in prison for the first time as a part of her Voluntary Project.
 It was a coincidence that took her to the doors of the prison.
-She had entered in the capital city Kathmandu to complete her higher education.
+She had entered the capital city Kathmandu to complete her higher education.
 She used to teach Mathematics and Social Studies in Amrit Boarding school.
-One day a lady asked simple and soft spoken Indira,” What is your aim in life?”
+One day a lady asked simple and soft-spoken Indira,” What is your aim in life?”
 She replied,” I would like to teach poor and helpless sisters like me.”
 The lady then asked Indira to pay a visit to the prison along with her, to find out the conditions of Prisoners.
-Indira followed the lady and entered inside the prison.
+Indira followed the lady and entered the prison.
 The lady who took Indira to the prison was none other than the social Activist and a renowned writer “Parijaat”

 After spending two decades of her life for the rights of prisoners, she is still active and excited.
 The organization, PA Nepal, she established has now four branches in different parts of Nepal.
-She frequently visits her branch in Jhapa, Nayabazar, Palpa and Sankhu.
+She frequently visits her branch in Jhapa, Nayabazar, Palpa, and Sankhu.
 She is running her organization, PA Nepal on her own and not with the support of any other organization.
-After being felicitated with the prestigious Ashoka Fellowship award in 2005, she got exposure in the world and Medias from all over the world covered her in their magazines.
-She has given speech in many countries and is often invited by many social organizations from all over the world as a guest lecturer to know her work and experience.
-She has also won Worlds childrens prize.
+After being felicitated with the prestigious Ashoka Fellowship award in 2005, she got exposure in the world, and media from all over the world covered her in their magazines.
+She has given a speech in many countries and is often invited by many social organizations from all over the world as a guest lecturer to know her work and experience.
+She has also won the World children’s Prize.